The ask: $7

 Did you know $7 can increase a woman's chance to survive pregnancy and childbirth?

 CSI works at the grassroots, engaging communities including men, in order to reduce the high numbers of women and babies dying due to preventable causes.
 CSI works with partners and communities to advocate, educate, inform, empower, and apply low-cost low-tech interventions to save lives.
 Message from Prossy Bulega, Nursing Officer in Uganda gives remarks about impact of CSI's saving lives at birth program.

-Recently (November 26, 2017), US-based CSI founder, Tausi Suedi , visited Tanzania and Uganda where she met with program beneficiaries including pregnant women.
+On November 26, 2017, US-based CSI founder, Tausi Suedi , visited Tanzania and Uganda where she met with program beneficiaries including pregnant women.
 She personally hand-delivered childbirth kits and the moms were extremely grateful.
 CSI thanks everyone for their generosity to make this possible.

 Video, Uganda, 2017

 CSI is reaching the unreached with health services and information.
 Picture below: Wakiso District, Uganda 2014.